-Sudden resignation of two Seattle-area Catholic school teachers stirs protests over church stance on same-sex relationships
+Sudden resignation of two Seattle area Catholic-school teachers stirs protests over church stance on same-sex relationships

 Several students said they already knew that Danforth and the other teacher were both in relationships with same-sex partners.

 Kennedy Catholic mother Erika DuBois, who helped plan the walkout, said the news of the teachers’ departures shocked her.
-She said she knew that Catholic school teachers had to sign a contract that includes a morality clause about adhering to church values but that she didn’t expect the school to act on the clause.
+She knew that Catholic school teachers had to sign a contract that includes a morality clause about adhering to church values, she said, but didn’t expect the school to act on it.

 “Would it have been applied if a teacher were divorced and remarried?
 Or had children out of wedlock?” she asked.
 “I’m sad about the message this sends to LGBTQ students: ‘We love and accept you but we can’t employ you.'”

-Note: Editor’s note: Because discussion was not adhering to our Code of Conduct, the comment thread has been removed.